Here’s a short article that was published on page 12 of the December 2014 issue of the MET Golfer EXTRA.

 During my liver biopsy at Yale, my liver was accidentally “nicked” which caused unnoticed internally bleeding until one evening on the way to the bathroom, I just collapsed.
 “Code Blue!
 Code Blue!”
 I could faintly hear as my eyes shut.
 Several episodes of cardiac arrest ensued with the likelihood that my last days were behind me if a liver match was not found in the next 24 hours.
 With the National Average wait-time for a liver match being 361 days, it seemed like I was going to need a miracle to survive.
 You may not believe in miracles, but You might want to start.

-Within 24 hours of my death-defying experience, my medical team at Yale-New Haven started prepping me for liver transplant as word got out there was a potential matching donor.
-The stars aligned in my favor, and on May 3, 2012, I was a recipient of a last-minute, life-saving liver transplant from an anonymous matching donor.
+Within 24-hours of my death-defying experience, my medical team at Yale-New Haven started prepping me for liver transplant–word had gotten out there was a potential matching donor for me.
+The stars aligned in my favor, and on May 3, 2012, I was a recipient of a last-minute, life-saving liver transplant from an anonymous organ donor.

-While it was an amazing when I awoke several days later, to find out that I had a liver transplant, I did not have much time to be grateful before complications from the transplant unfolded.
+While it was amazing when I had finally awoken from the anesthesia to find out that I had a liver transplant, I did not have much time to be grateful before complications from the transplant unfolded.
 A fungal infection, known as invasive aspergillosis, had manifested within my respiratory system, travelled into my bloodstream, up to my brain, and manifested into a serious and highly fatal infection.
 My body was too weak from surgery and immunosuppressive medication to battle the infection at its infancy stages like a “normal” person’s immune system would have, and so it aggressively started to cause destruction in the occipital lobe of my brain.

 For more information about organ donation and becoming a registered donor, please visit these websites: